Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 5850 will be 18% faster than the GeForce GTX 460 SE overall, because of its higher bandwidth. (explain)
+Memory BandwidthTheoretically, the Radeon HD 5850 should perform a little bit faster than the GeForce GTX 460 SE overall. (explain)

-Texel RateThe Radeon HD 5850 will be quite a bit (more or less 67%) more effective at AF than the GeForce GTX 460 SE. (explain)
+Texel RateThe Radeon HD 5850 will be a lot (about 67%) faster with regards to texture filtering than the GeForce GTX 460 SE. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison